LoopKit/looptips/docs/how-to/iob.md

 Secondly, if the user were to go above their correction range, they would begin to get high temporary basals for what is an inaccurate amount of negative iob (because basals really didn't need to be this high).
 And high temporary basals at this point in time and with these settings would be too aggressive.
 (If the maximum basal is set really high, the problem compounds with bad underlying settings.
 This is why it is a good idea to keep your maximum basal relatively low when you first start Loop and are testing your settings.)

 !!! info "Useful Summary"
-    You probably need to lower your overnight basal rates if you wake up:</br>
+    You probably need to lower your overnight basal rates if you wake up:

-        * Carrying negative IOB, and</br>
+     * Carrying negative IOB, and
-        * Blood glucose is still below or just below target, and</br>
+     * Blood glucose is still below or just below target, and
-        * Overnight basals were turning off/on.</br>
+     * Overnight basals were turning off/on.

 So, what will you see after you adjust your basal lower?
 You will see some of the negative IOB disappear and, as a result, the predicted blood glucose curve will not so such an aggressive prediction for a blood glucose rebound.